shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/all_electromagnetic_field_tensors.rst

        + \E^z & -  B^y & +  B^x &        \\
    \end{bmatrix}

-Where the field mixed form-vector is related to the Faraday tensor with:
+Where the mixed electromagnetic field is related to the covariant-contravariant Faraday tensor through:

 .. math::